Event Management: Venue Sourcing / Selection

 Choosing a venue for your forthcoming event can be a minefield with a myriad of options and questions to answer even before you’ve picked up the phone to the venue you used last time, or fired up Google to see what other new options you can find.

-With over twenty five years experience managing events across the UK, we won’t begin to pretend that we know every venue there is, but we can tell you that we’ve a pretty good idea where to look and who to talk to.
+With over twenty five years experience in event management across the UK, we won’t begin to pretend that we know every venue there is, but we can tell you that we’ve a pretty good idea where to look and who to talk to.

 Type in venue finding or venue sourcing to your preferred search engine and you’ll see a host of options, many offering you a genuinely free service.
 Most event management and specialist venue sourcing agencies receive a commission from the selected venue based on the value of the booking to compensate them for their time spent in liaising with you.